joehmchiu/servian-challenge/README.md

 # servian-challenge
 ## 95% Automation
-This task is able to finish the task by 95% automation process includes automation infrastructure, application installations and CI / CD solutions.
+This task is able to finish the task by 95% automation process includes automation infrastructure, application installations, deployment and CI / CD solutions and tests.

 ## Include
 - this task is built for the Servian TechChallengeApp.
 - automation infrastructure, application installations and CI / CD solutions and tests.
-- the automation is fully working and running.
+- the automation is working and running.
 - the app run by go, it's partially working and provides limited functions.
 - the infrastructure codes for creating VM and connection to GCP.
 - a TechChallengeApp application running at port 3000.